Last Updated on February 10, 2023

 Wool is amazing for temperature regulation.
 It’s very breathable and naturally anti-bacterial, which means you can wash your clothing LESS!

 Like way less – I wore the same Icebreaker shirt every day for a week, and I didn’t have to wash it once.

 And, I personally love it when being eco-friendly allows me to be lazy and avoid doing laundry.
 Talk about a win-win!

-2) Wash Less: When it comes to washing your clothes try to stretch washes.
+When it comes to washing your clothes, try to stretch washes.
 This is a great way to save water and keep your clothes lasting longer.

 Just because you’ve worn something once doesn’t make it dirty.
 If my clothes don’t smell, then I wear them… until they do smell.
 And, only then do I put them in the washing machine.

-3) Air it out: A great way to extend the life of your clothes is let them air out.
-After I’ve worn a shirt, I like to turn it inside out and spray it with this mixture, and hang it up in the open air like on the door frame of the closet.
+After I’ve worn a shirt, I like to turn it inside out, spray it with this mixture, and hang it up in the open air — like on the door frame of the closet.

-I don’t shove the piece back into my closet, I give it room to breath so air can circulate all around it.
+I don’t shove the piece back into my closet.
+I give it room to breathe so air can circulate all around it.